rubinius/rubinius/web/_includes/instructions.markdown

 </table>
 <h3><a class="instruction" name="push_scope">push_scope()</a></h3>

-   Pushes the current `StaticScope` object on the stack.
+   Pushes the current `ConstantScope` object on the stack.
 Many operations are defered to the current scope.
 This operation retrieves the current scope so methods can be called on it.